 Ordained Minister / Wedding Officiant Services

-JoAnna Landry is an ordained minister of American Marriage Ministries.
-JoAnna lives in Louisiana and was ordained by American Marriage Ministries on March 27th, 2021.
+JoAnna Landry is an ordained minister, she was ordained by American Marriage Ministries on March 27, 2021.

 Message from JoAnna: My goal is to celebrate love and help couples get married.
 Becoming an ordained minister / wedding officiant has been one of the most rewarding decisions of my life.
 It has allowed me to celebrate love in all forms.
 I get to help couples, from all walks of life, create memories that are as unique as they are, and to witness the happiness, joy and love between these couples in the most vulnerable time of their lives as they say “I do” in the way they envision their ceremony, no matter how big or small.